DaltonHart/Bank-Of-React/README.md

 - Your application should be clear and understandable, since your student facing code should be beginner friendly!
 Include comments or documentation briefly explaining your thought process and your code.

+NOTES:

+- Application was built with FIRST component structure in mind.
+- Used Semantic React for simple styling.
+- Implemented moment.js for improved date objects.
+- Reorganized the data set for each endpoint to be newest in date to oldest to more match a real world application
+- The profile PATCH request is not working on the heroku application due to CORS issue.
+Would have to deploy the application to remove the issue.
+To demo how the feature would work I used the same data set to manipulate state.